gernest/sydent-go/README.md

 The value is used to determine the amount of logging and certain features, for instance it doesnt make sense to instrument a development service.
 So instrumentation will be off when in `dev` mode.

+#### `db`

+Setup database connection.
+We are using postgres by default because that is the only database we support for now.

+- `driver` - the database driver to use , defaults to `postgres`
+- `conn` - connection string to use to connect to the database